BenjiKCF/Random-Integers-in-gambling/README.md

-# Lottery_Number
-Lottery number generator
+# Random number

-Welcome to use the code to generate number for lottery/ lotto/ Mark Six
+In order to have a better understanding into the randomness of the programming language itself, I specifically wrote the most 'Pythonic' way to generate truly random integer with the best syntax which will work on python 2.7 and 3.0.